CivicActions/accessibility/_guide/onboarding-staff.md

 ### Trello card for Design - Install a color contrast checker in Figma
 Make sure all Figma projects include a color contrast checker, such as [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast), or [A11y - Color Contrast Checker](https://www.figma.com/community/plugin/733159460536249875).
 Make sure all Sketch/Invison projects include a color checker such as [Stark](https://www.getstark.co/).
 A color contrast checker that shows WCAG levels is required for design work.

-### Trello card for Copywriting, Press releases, Blog posts Presentation writing, etc - Install a color contrast checker in Figma
+### Trello card for copywriting, press releases, blog/social posts presentation writing, etc - use a readability checker
 Make sure all copy is checked for readablity levels.
 The recommended level is grade 7-8 for the general public in the US.
 We recommend using the [Flesch Grade Level Readability Scale](https://readabilityformulas.com/free-readability-formula-tests.php), or [Hemmingway](https://hemingwayapp.com/).
 Microsoft 365 flavored Word [includes a checker based on Flesch-Kinkaid](https://support.microsoft.com/en-us/office/get-your-document-s-readability-and-level-statistics-85b4969e-e80a-4777-8dd3-f7fc3c8b3fd2).